Welcome to AIMAC Rio 2026

 Visa Requirements

 Despite citizens from most countries with which Brazil has diplomatic relations not needing visas to enter the country, there are exceptions.
 Citizens from China, Mexico, Pakistan, and Saudi Arabia, for instance, are required to obtain visas before coming to Brazil.
-As of April 2025, citizens from Australia, Canada, and the United States of America will need visas to come to Brazil.
+Since April 2025, citizens from Australia, Canada, and the United States of America need visas to come to Brazil.
 Therefore, it is recommended that interested parties who wish to attend the AIMAC conference in June/July 2026 inform themselves if they need to obtain Brazilian visas and, if so, how they should go about doing that in their home countries.
+Click here to check if you need a visa.

 Weather